-With over 1,300 members and hundreds of contributing authors on Re-Find Health, there is not only an impressive knowledge base, but a broad range of ideas rooted in many different philosophies.
-All of them have much more in common than they are different and all share the principle thought that nutrition and movement are the key components in not only treating chronic health problems, but preventing them in the first place with relatively simple and practical lifestyle modifications.
+With an exlusive network of Featured Members and contributing authors on Re-Find Health, there is not only an impressive knowledge base, but a broad range of ideas rooted in many different philosophies.
+All of them have much more in common than they are different and all share the fundamental idea that nutrition and movement are the key components in not only treating chronic health problems, but preventing them in the first place with relatively simple and practical lifestyle modifications.

 Here are a few terms (not all of them) you'll see mentioned on Re-Find Health: